nicm42/100-days-of-code/log2.md

 Thoughts: Still struggling with the mini browser (and my browser crashing).
 This was stuff I already recently learnt, but it was good to get another reminder of how it's not as complicated as I used to think it was!

 Link to work: None

+Day 54: 29th March 2020
+Progress: Read about localStorage and did a WesBox Javascript30 tutorial on it.

+Thoughts: localStorage is a lot simpler than I thought it would be, and pretty cool.

+Link to work: None